Updated: Jul 10

+WHEN Dragon Arm Ah Wah entered Dorm L1 of the Tong Fuk Correctional Institution, hugging a pile of blankets and a plastic bag of belongings, I was stretching in bed, breathing into my ageing knees.
 Each evening, I’d do some gentle yoga to prepare my body for the damp hard bed, and to create a little mental space while young inmates built up an evening cacophony.
 The room, nearly full, could incarcerate up to twenty-eight in fourteen bunk beds.

 He was assigned to the janitorial team.
 I worked at the sewing workshop.

 It created an uproar.
 He was not particularly muscular; and these kids were not exactly nerds.
 A small crowd formed around the table.
-One after another, they were downed by the “old man” Ah Wah before they could count to three.
+One after another, they were downed by the ‘old man’ Ah Wah before they could count to three.
 When he was eventually defeated by a mainland farmer in a single breath, he took the chance to retire honourably from the tournament, claiming fatigue from having wrestled half the room in turn.
 He looked my way, beaming triumphantly.
 I smiled and gave him the thumb up.

 He ambled over and we chatted for the first time.

-“You’re amazingly strong for your size,” I complimented.
+‘You’re amazingly strong for your size,’ I complimented.